 The Commonly Used Yet Elegant-Looking Green Onions

-Green onions are often grassy and somewhat spicy, while parsley is peppery and slightly bitter.
-They don’t contain the aromatic flavors of herbs and therefore, green onions are not regarded as an ideal alternative for parsley in most recipes.
+Although green onions come with many kinds, they are often grassy and somewhat spicy, while parsley is peppery and slightly bitter.
+They don’t contain the aromatic flavors of herbs.
+Therefore, green onions are not regarded as an ideal alternative for parsley in most recipes.

 However, if you chop their stalks into thin slices and sprinkle them all over your food, green onions can act as an effective substitute for parsley for garnishing purposes.